petercolesdc/abernathy/README.md

 1. `make ipaddress` - Get an IP address to test over the same connection/wi-fi
 2. `make permissions` - Set permissions if you get docker install weirdness

+## Deployment (basic)
+When you run `make design.build` Abernathy bundles the whole build into the local `public` folder.
+You can then deploy this folder anywhere you like as a self-contained flat-file system (I like to use surge.sh).

 ## Colors
 Updating colors is pretty easy, but requires a few things to be changed in order for the system and the color palette in `/guide` to display correctly.